If you run a business that is location-dependent, local SEO is a strategy that is crucial to your business’s success.

 46% of all Google searches are related to local information.
 If you’re a local business owner, you want to make sure that your business is available to these searchers.

-Take a look at some basic and often overlooked Local SEO tips to start your strategy of eliminating the competition (digitally!).
+Take a look at some basic and often overlooked Local SEO tips to start your strategy of eliminating the competition (digitally, of course!).

 1.Make Use of Google My Business